14 Best Thing to Do in Live Oak (FL)

 Ichetucknee Springs State Park

-About an hour away from Live Oak is the beautiful aquatic paradise of Ichetucknee Springs State Park.
-Defining features include more than 2,000 acres of lush greenery, pristine swimming holes with warm water, and the springs that come together to form the Ichetucknee River.
+Half an hour to the south is the beautiful aquatic paradise of Ichetucknee Springs State Park.
+Defining features include more than 2,000 acres of pine and hardwood forest, pristine swimming holes with warm water, and the spring runs that come together to form the Ichetucknee River.

-Tubing down the river and swimming are the most popular activities in the park.
-When swimming in one of the most popular springs, swimmers can see part of the cave system that runs beneath the surface.
+In summer tubing down the river is my idea of the perfect way to spend a hot day.
+While swimming or snorkeling in the Blue Hole, you can see part of the cave system that runs beneath the surface.
 Certified divers are permitted to explore the cave system in this area.

 The Spirit of the Suwannee Music Park & CampgroundSource: LittleT889 / Wikimedia